DangerCove/DCOAboutWindow/README.md

 # Changelog

-## v0.0.3
+## v0.1.0

 * Improved localization support
-* Adjusted window to allow handle resizing
+* Improved auto-layout constraints to handle resizing better

+You can toggle (off by default) resizing by setting the `NSWindow`'s `styleMask`.
+Check out the [example project](https://github.com/DangerCove/DCOAboutWindowExample) to see how this works.

 ## v0.0.2